LQXshane/500c1face/README.md

 So far, we have pulled out a web-based application hosted by cloudfront computer server.
 Such main functionalities are lipcolor/eyebrow virtual try-out and live-time recommendation that leads you to the purchasing page.
 These are achieved by:

-* Web app design
-* Host web app and Python code on Amazon AWS
+* Website frontend design, in conjunction with backend
+* L(inux)- A(pache) - M(ySQL) - P(ython & PHP) Dynamic web hosting
-* Virtual effect processed through Python with dlib and OpenCV bindings
+* Facial landmard detection and virtual effect  with dlib and OpenCV bindings
 * Amazon Product advertising/ItemLookup API

-The following files are used to maintian all subject related documents
-* AWS -- Amazon Web Service & Product Advetising API (Zhe Cai, QiuXuan Lin)
-* Datebase -- MySQL files (QiuXuan Lin)
-* Python code -- Python code (Yang Ming, YuanKun Li)
-* Webdesign -- all files related to dynamic website design (Zhe Cai, QiuXuan Lin)

 --------------------------------------------------------------------------------------
 ## How to use the web app: